Gunnika/Gunnika.github.io/content/project/User-Sign-Up-Identification/index.md

 ---
 title: User Sign-Up Source Identification
-summary: Answering questions posed in natural language about the contents of an image - in the form of short text.
+summary: Summer internship project to identify the source of a user's profile picture on the SHEROES platform.
 tags:
 - Deep Learning